This can be a great place to get work done from home as well as a great place to relax.

 At the end of the day, it’s your home library.
 You’re the librarian and the patron.
 Don’t be afraid to show off your personality through the design and the contents of your new bookshelves.

 No personal library is complete without seating that’s comfortable enough to facilitate hours of reading, but not so unstructured that you immediately want to nap as soon as you settle in.
 You can’t go wrong with a bold leather armchair to complete your reading nook!
 If you’re short on space and simply can’t fit an imposing chair or loveseat, consider placing an unobtrusive modern chair near the edge of your bookcase instead.
 Or, go funky and playful with a beanbag or papasan chair.
-Top off your chosen seating scheme with at least one blanket and pillow for cozier evenings.
+Top off your chosen seating scheme with at least one throw blanket and pillow for cozier evenings.

 You don’t want to pour your heart and soul into designing the perfect library only to strain your eyes trying to make out printed words in the dark.
 During the day, natural daylight may be sufficient.
 But for reading or studying afterhours, you’ll need focused lighting that illuminates every page.
 Placing a modern floor lamp next to your designated reading chair will provide much-needed task lighting, especially a fixture with an adjustable overhang that lets you control the intensity and direction of the light.